 In 1998, I chose to end my employment with Maricopa County, and begin an all-in effort to grow ProGravix.
 I had established many clients, and grew ever more knowledgeable about web development.
 This year also marked the beginning of ProGravix’s online presence.

 In 2001, we became heavily invested in expanding the video services portion of our business, serving mainly as wedding videographers.
 From 2001 to 2005, we had created hundreds of wedding, graduation, genealogy, and remembrance videos.
-While the decline of the economy drastically curbed this service, we started to focus on very high end video projects for individuals or commercial endeavors.
+When the decline of the economy drastically curbed this service, we started to focus on very high end video projects for individuals or commercial endeavors.

 Now, having achieved this 25 year milestone, I can assure you there is a lot more to come.
 ProGravix continues to grow, year after year.
 This is not achieved by advertising.
 We garner our business through our clients.
 By choosing to provide top-notch service day after day, we are choosing our quality and speed of service to speak for itself.
 Our clients share that with other potential clients, who begin to understand very quickly who we are, and what we do.